 4. The court shall review the petition and determine whether the petition satisfies the requirements of subsection 2.
 If the court determines that the petition:

-(a) Does not meet the requirements of subsection 2, the court shall dismiss the petition without prejudice, state the basis for the dismissal and send notice of the dismissal to the petitioner, the district attorney and the Attorney General.
+(a) Does not meet the requirements of subsection 2, the court shall dismiss the petition without prejudice, state the basis for the dismissal and send notice of the dismissal to the petitioner and the prosecuting agency.

 (b) Meets the requirements of subsection 2, the court shall determine whether the petition satisfies the requirements of subsection 3.
 If the court determines that the petition does not meet the requirements of subsection 3, the court may:

-(1) Dismiss the petition without prejudice, state the basis for the dismissal and send notice of the dismissal to the petitioner, the district attorney and the Attorney General; or
+(1) Dismiss the petition without prejudice, state the basis for the dismissal and send notice of the dismissal to the petitioner and the prosecuting agency; or

 (2) Waive the requirements of subsection 3 if the court finds the petition should proceed to a hearing and that there is other evidence that could have been discovered through the exercise of reasonable diligence by the petitioner or the petitioner’s counsel at trial, and the other evidence: